-My full fee is £65 per session, although I am happy to discuss a reduction if your financial situation means you wouldn't be able to commit to therapy at this fee.
+My standard fee is £70 per session.
+Flexible pricing is possible, especially if you are looking for therapy during 'off-peak' hours (peak = lunchtime, evening, or Saturday morning).
 I also have a small number of spaces for clients of very limited financial means, although these are often full.

 If you need to discuss the fee and what you can afford to pay, please let me know on initial contact.